lingjf/CRX-Robber/README.md

 ```
 python uncrx.py filename.crx
 ```

+## Optional steps
+Installing an unsigned extension from the resulting directory:
+* Menu button, "More," "Extensions"
+* Turn on Developer Mode.
+* Click the "Load unpacked" button
+* Choose the directory you extracted.

 ## Developer Notes
 The crx format is a zip file preceded by a special header (see